3089 Royal Crescent Garden Apt

 Kitchen/breakfast room with a dining area for up to 6 people, bathroom with wc, lounge/dining room with twin sofa beds, double bedroom with king-size bed and dressing room/study with hand wash-basin, linked to twin bedroom with 3' beds and en suite shower and wc.

-There are two double sofa beds in the lounge overlooking the courtyard garden, so up to 6 people can be accommodated.
+There are two double sofa beds in the lounge overlooking the courtyard garden, therefore this property can accommodate up to 5.

 Please note there is a £50 charge for the use of the sofabed.